aleksandrbazhin/GdPerfMonitor/readme.md

 The draw call happens on _process, so update rate may be not constant.

-The plot uses some kind of ring buffer based on PoolIntArray or PoolRealArray for storing data.
+~~The plot uses some kind of ring buffer based on PoolIntArray or PoolRealArray for storing data.~~ Previous plot data is stored in Image.

-There certainly are further optimizations, as I've wrote it during couple of night hours and then spent more time on making the gif in this readme.

 What may be optimized (questionable):

-- Not redraw plots every frame, but draw on texture, shift it and add one line each redraw
+- ~~Not redraw plots every frame, but draw on texture, shift it and add one line each redraw~~ Done in branch

 - ~~Make less checks every frame by subclassing custom plot and performance plot from base plot~~ Done

+- Publish as a plugin

-- Rewrite drawing with GDNative
+- Rewrite rendering with GDNative?